 Not exactly seduction-speak, this is the kind of statement that typically precedes sex these days.
-My husband and I are parents of a three-and-a-half-year-old and five-month-old so we’ve become sexual opportunists.
-More often than not, he’s the instigator, pulling me in as I’m pouring myself a glass of Pinot Noir and settling in to watch Stephen Colbert gab with celebrities.
+My husband, Jason, and I are parents to a 3-and-a-half-year-old and 5-month-old, so we’ve become sexual opportunists.
+More often than not, he’s the instigator, pulling me in as I’m pouring myself a glass of pinot noir and settling in to watch Stephen Colbert gab with celebrities.

 Still, on most nights, TV and wine are my reward for getting through the day — not sex.
 After a day spent with one miniature person attached to my boobs and an older one clutching at my lower extremities, the last thing I crave is more touch.
 I’ve heard fellow new-mom friends throw around the phrase “touched out.”
 As an affectionate, physical person who deliberately sought out a physical, affectionate partner, I didn’t believe it would happen to me.

 It did and I hate feeling this way.
 My romantic connection with my husband was what started all this to begin with and I don’t want to forego intimacy, a core pillar of a healthy partnership.
 But, on the rare occasion when both kids are asleep at the same time, having sex feels like a borderline obligation.
 We rush toward so-called “maintenance sex” — fitting it in regardless of mood — where we can.
 The notion that we have to get to it quickly is a turn-off, but it’s better than nothing.
 We have to make it happen or it won’t happen.